Health Program Overview

 The pre-medicine program has a long and distinguished history, beginning with the work of Dr. Mary Warters in 1927 and currently serving students, professional schools, and the health care profession as a whole.

 Not merely limited to preparation for medical schools per se, pre-medicine programs may also be tailored to meet the needs of students interested in a variety of medical fields including dentistry, podiatry, genetic counseling, optometry, biomedical research, and even veterinary medicine.
+If you are interested in pursuing a specialized medical field such as veterinary medicine or biomedical research, please contact Dr. Scott Chirhart at email@example.com.

 By its very nature, the curriculum for pre-medical programs is difficult and requires steadfast dedication.
 Our science courses are rigorous and require the development of advanced reasoning skills.
 In addition, there is ample opportunity to participate in clinical or biomedical research through summer programs with Centenary's faculty or through LSU Health Sciences Center in Shreveport.